Spirituality And Mental Health

 Many religions are involved in substantial amounts of charitable efforts.
 In addition, many religions offer support and assistance to their members.
 Participating in religion is able to help ensure that individuals have access to more mental health resources.

 Religion tends to focus on the generation of feelings of peace, purpose, and forgiveness.
 The generation of all of these emotions helps to lower stress levels.
-Not only do high-stress levels damage mental health, but they can also have a significant negative impact on physical health.
+High-stress levels can damage mental health and can have a significant negative impact on physical health.
 Reducing levels of stress can go a long way toward improving both physical and mental health.

 Following these beliefs is able to serve as a valuable tool in dealing with mental health issues.
-If you or a loved one is experiencing mental health concerns, it can be particularly beneficial to embrace Christianity or religion to help cope with your mental illness.
+If you or a loved one is experiencing mental health concerns, it can be beneficial to embrace Christianity to help cope with your problems.

 Like What You Read?